eezstreet/SWATEliteForce/README.md

 Possibly.

 ## DOES THIS MOD WORK WITH OTHER MODS?
-Here's a good list of mods that will generally work out of the box, without any kind of issues:
-- Any kind of custom map, including the Mega Map Pack
-- Any kind of added custom skin
-- Any kind of texture mod, like SWAT 4: GEM

-Here's a good list of mods that will work, with tinkering:
-- The Mega Map Campaign Mod.
-This will work if you don't include the changes to the System folder.
-The maps themselves will work in an All Missions campaign without further modding.
-- SWAT 4: Remake.
-The weapons can be merged into SEF, but this requires some modding knowledge.
-They have a guide somewhere about merging the two mods.
-- Any kind of custom weapon model mod, like Brettskie's M4 mod.
-Again, this will require some modding knowledge but it's possible to merge them.

-Here's a good list of mods that won't work, even with tinkering:
-- Any kind of code mod (11-99 enhancement mod, SSF, ...)
-- SAS mod; the weapons from that mod are included with SEF though.
-- Speech Recognition Improvement; the Speech Recognition feature is available but not all of the commands from that mod are present.
+Please refer to the "Mod Compatibility" section of the README.

 ## I PLAYED IN SINGLEPLAYER, BUT THERE'S VERY FEW MISSIONS (1 OR 2).
 WHY?
 You most likely selected the Extra Missions path when you started the career.
 There's three options: Extra Missions (missions added by the mod), SWAT 4 + TSS (the original game's missions), and All Missions (all missions from your hard drive, with no equipment progression).

 ## ARE THERE MORE MISSIONS FOR EXTRA MISSIONS COMING OUT?
 Yes.